Some really great info has been coming out in the last couple days about Star…

 What are the Crowds Like for Rise of the Resistance in Disneyland?

 Disney started using the Virtual Queue system in Disneyland for a short period of time after Star Wars: Galaxy’s Edge opened, but the crowds were low all Summer and there wasn’t any more need.
-Since Rise of the Resistance has opened, they are expecting that to change big-time!
+Once Rise of the Resistance opened however, things got much busier.

-Since Rise of the Resistance has opened in Hollywood Studios, thousands of guests have flooded the park’s entrance every morning (some as early as 4:00 am) in order to get a chance to ride.
+Since Rise of the Resistance has opened at Disneyland, thousands of guests have flooded the park’s entrance every morning (some as early as 4:00 am) in order to get a chance to ride.
 In a land that was written off as a failure by many after a slow start, Rise of the Resistance has become a phenomenon and the most sought-after attraction in recent history.

 What kind of crowds though can you expect now that it’s open in Disneyland?

-Opening weekend in Disneyland was busy, but maybe not quite as much as they had expected.
+The first few weeks in Disneyland were busy, perhaps more than they had expected.
 Guests showed up in droves to ride Rise of the Resistance, but the locals that weren’t fortunate enough to get a boarding pass ended up going home, deciding to try their luck at a future time (more on that later).

-After that is anyone’s guess though, and in the Spring and Summer when Disneyland always picks up in attendance, it might necessitate bringing the queue back at some point, maybe for the holidays and busiest days at least.
+After that is anyone’s guess though, and in the Spring and Summer when Disneyland always picks up in attendance.
+We’ll see what happens if Disney increases capacity and how many people attend during the holidays and busiest months of the year.

 Stay tuned as we will continue to update you on the crowd levels as soon as we have more info.